LLMs Should Express Uncertainty Explicitly: Internal Mechanism Analysis

 Figure~\ref{fig:main-localization} shows that both training objectives successfully localize their effect at the intended output position.
-The verbal interface produces a point-like signature: only the digit token is changed, leaving the surrounding format and all reasoning tokens largely unaffected.
-The \texttt{<uncertain>} interface produces a wider footprint: KL is elevated not just at the emission token but in the tokens immediately surrounding it, indicating that the explicit signal is preceded by a change in the model's local computation state.
-Localization is therefore a property of both interfaces.
-Additional hidden-state patching results, reported in Appendix~\ref{app:patching}, provide supporting evidence that the signal position is better interpreted as an exposure point than as a self-contained causal circuit.
+Verbalized confidence produces a point-like signature: only the digit token is changed, leaving the surrounding format and all reasoning tokens largely unaffected.
+The \texttt{<uncertain>} marker produces a wider footprint: KL is elevated not just at the emission token but in the tokens immediately surrounding it, indicating that the explicit signal is preceded by a change in the model's local computation state.
+Localization is therefore a property of both design choices.
+Additional hidden-state results, reported in Appendix~\ref{app:patching}, provide supporting evidence that the signal position is better interpreted as an exposure point than as a self-contained causal circuit.
 We treat those results as suggestive rather than definitive, since the intervention changes only a single token state.

-\paragraph{Representation geometry: how deeply does calibration rewrite the model?} We measure this using Centered Kernel Alignment (CKA), which compares the geometry of hidden representations at signal-token positions between the base and calibrated model, layer by layer.
+\paragraph{Representation geometry: how deeply does training rewrite the model?} We measure this using Centered Kernel Alignment (CKA), which compares the geometry of hidden representations at signal-token positions between the base and calibrated model, layer by layer.
 A CKA value of $1.0$ means the representations are geometrically identical; values below $1.0$ indicate structural divergence.

-Figure~\ref{fig:main-cka} provides the clearest contrast between the two interfaces.
-The verbal model achieves a large improvement in calibration quality while leaving internal representations completely unchanged --- the CKA curve is flat at $1.0$ from input to output layer.
-This means the model learned to better decode existing uncertainty representations rather than creating new ones: a soft confidence-mapping refinement that operates on top of the pretrained geometry.
-The \texttt{<uncertain>} model takes a different path: late-layer representations diverge progressively, indicating that explicit mid-reasoning emission requires the model to actively build a new internal state, not just refine an existing output mapping.
+Figure~\ref{fig:main-cka} provides the clearest contrast between the two design choices.
+Verbalized confidence achieves a large improvement in calibration quality while leaving the representation geometry nearly unchanged under this CKA diagnostic: the CKA curve remains close to 1.0 from input to output layer.
+This suggests that the model did not need to build a substantially new representation from scratch; rather, calibration sharpens and organizes an existing confidence-related geometry on top of the pretrained representation.
+The \texttt{<uncertain>} marker takes a different path: late-layer representations diverge progressively, indicating that explicit mid-reasoning emission requires the model to actively build a new internal state, not just refine an existing output mapping.